DiODeProject/MuMoT/docs/source/development.rst

    * ``TestNotebooks/MuMoTtest.ipynb``

   These tests are performed by running the Notebooks using the nbval_ plug-in for pytest_, with nbval_ being run in *lax* mode.
+  Code coverage data is also captured at this stage when running ``TestNotebooks/MuMoTtest.ipynb`` and appended to that captured during the unit testing.
 * **Regression tests**:
 * Ensure that the ``TestNotebooks/MuMoTtest.ipynb`` integration test Notebook generates sufficiently similar output cells to those saved in that file when re-run in a clean environment;
   *not yet implemented* but could be performed by running the Notebook using the nbval_ plug-in for pytest_, with nbval_ being run in normal (not *lax*) mode.
 * **Notebook formatting/content**:
-  Check that the User Manual Notebook does not contain output cells (as they could confuse new users)
+  Check that the User Manual Notebook does not contain output cells (as they could confuse new users).
 * **Documentation**: Check that Sphinx_ can build HTML documentation for the package (more info in `Building and Serving Documentation`_ section).